1fixdotio/media-search-enhanced/README.txt

 == Changelog ==

 = 0.7.2 =
-* Bug fix: Make the search work with WPML Media - All Languages.
+* Bug fix: Make the search work with WPML Media - All languages.
+* Filter the search form if it's on the media search results page.

 = 0.7.1 =
 * Bug fix: Remove duplicate search results when WPML plugin is activated, THE RIGHT WAY.